 Tags: brown sugar, First Love, fruit, Greek Yogurt, Heavy Cream, Jam, Jelly, Milk, Overnight Oatmeal, Overnight Oats, Peanut Butter, Peanut Butter Oatmeal, Preserves, vanilla

-I don’t usually go for food fads, trends or rules.
+I don’t usually go for fads, trends or follow rules when it comes to food.
 In fact, I don’t abide by any rules when it comes to food.
 I’ve been known to bake pumpkin pies in June, and I know some people may argue this, but there is NO discernible difference between using fresh roasted pumpkin puree and canned.
 I’ve tested it many times over the years..and no one..I mean NO ONE, could tell the difference between the pumpkin pie using canned pumpkin and the pumpkin pie using fresh pumpkin.
-As long as the canned pumpkin is pure butternut squash or pumpkin puree, with no additives, it’s perfectly fine.
+As long as the canned pumpkin is pure, with no additives, it’s fine.

 There..I said it, and I didn’t want to wait until Fall to say it.